DawidSitnik/Anomaly-Detection-in-Time-Series-Datasets/README.md

 alternative hypothesis: stationary
 ```

-Depending on the resulst of the test, null hypothesis can be rejected for a specific significance level - *p*-value.
-Conventionally, if *p*-value is less 0.05, the time series is likely stationany, whereas a *p* > 0.05 provides no such evidence.
+Depending on the result of the test, null hypothesis can be rejected for a specific significance level - *p*-value.
+Conventionally, if *p*-value is less 0.05, the time series is likely stationary, whereas a *p* > 0.05 provides no such evidence.

 <!-- Common exploartory times series methods is identifying where the series has a self-correlation.
 Self-corelation of a time series is the idea that a value in a time series at one give point in time has a correlation to the value at another point in time.
 Autocorrelation on the other hand asks more general question of whether there is a correlation between two points in a specific time series with a specific fixed distance between them.